Skip to Content

 3. Screening high risk people for lung cancer improves outcomes.

-These three principles are united under implementation science, with the goal of studying how best to deploy Sybil in the real world, in a way that can be replicated in diverse health care settings.
+The Consortium is using implementation science methods and a wide range of medical and technical expertise to study how best to deploy Sybil in the real world, in a way that can be replicated in diverse health care settings and employed to help guide a variety of clinical care needs.

 We believe the foundational work we are conducting as a consortium will transform and elevate Sybil from its current state as a validated risk classifier to a useable, practical, clinical tool that can dramatically improve early lung cancer detection.
-The work of the consortium will form the pillars of a lung screening system, which will provide simplified and equitable access to screening.
+The work of the consortium will lead to a future with simplified and equitable access to lung screening.

 Return to Sybil Lung Cancer Consortium page